hakan2259/nku-university-refectory/README.md

 - define ("CACHEPATH",DOCUMENT."/university_refectory/cache/");
 - define ("BACKUPPATH",DOCUMENT."/university_refectory/backup/");

-bilgileri güncelliyoruz.
+we update the information.

-tarayıcımızdan localhost/[klasör_ismi] örneğin => http://localhost/university_refectory yazıldığında web sitemiz çalışır hale gelir.
+By typing localhost / [folder name] for example => http://localhost/university_refectory from our browser, our website will be operational.

-## Web Api Ayarları Sanal Pos İşlemlerinde Hata Alınmaması İçin
+## Web Api Settings To Avoid Errors In Virtual Pos Operations

-C:\xampp\htdocs\university_refectory\config config.php dosyasında
+Go to C:\xampp\htdocs\university_refectory\config and in config.php file

 - $options->setApiKey('your-key'); // Api Key
 - $options->setSecretKey('your-secret'); // Api Secret Key

-ayarlarını değiştiriniz.
+change the settings.

-https://sandbox-merchant.iyzipay.com/auth adresinden hesap oluşturarak api şifresi alabilirsiniz
+You can get api password by creating an account at https://sandbox-merchant.iyzipay.com/auth

-`Otomasyon Sisteminin Anlatıldıgı Youtube Video Oynatma Listesi` => [https://www.youtube.com/watch?v=Kg1ukcsZAM0&list=PLS_keznAqvux7840YlIJllT0F9pWa8ZBJ]
+`Youtube Video Playlist Explaining the Automation System` => [https://www.youtube.com/watch?v=Kg1ukcsZAM0&list=PLS_keznAqvux7840YlIJllT0F9pWa8ZBJ]

 ## Docker

-NKU yemekhane projesi için Docker:
+Docker for NKU refectory project:

 https://hub.docker.com/r/hakan22/university_refectory

-#### Docker Kurulumu
+#### Docker İnstall

-İşletim sistemine uygun docker aşağıdaki adresten kurulabilir:
+Docker suitable for the operating system can be installed from the following address:

 https://www.docker.com/get-started

 #### Create Dockerfile

-Dockerfile : Kullanacağımız docker containerlar için projeye uygun uzantıları(extensions) tanımlamamızı ve kurmamızı sağlar.
+Dockerfile : It allows us to define and install extensions suitable for the project for the docker containers we will use.
-Örnek: Projedeki Dockerfile dosyası
+Örnek: Dockerfile file in the project

 https://github.com/hakan2259/university_refectory/blob/master/Dockerfile

 #### Create Docker-Compose

-Docker projemiz içerisinde farklı containerların birlikte çalışmasını sağlayan bir yapıdır.
-Ana projemiz içerisine Docker-compose.yml dosyası oluşturulur ve gerekli tanımlamalar yapılır. Örnek: Projedeki docker-compose.yml dosyası
+It is a structure that allows different containers to work together in our Docker project.
+Docker-compose.yml file is created in our main project and necessary definitions are made.
+Example: docker-compose.yml file in the project

 https://github.com/hakan2259/university_refectory/blob/master/docker-compose.yml

-#### Docker proje içindeki ayarların yapılması.
+#### Making settings in the Docker project.

 config/database.php =>